-- (a) Subject to Section 16 below, the securities that may be acquired by Participants under this Plan shall consist of authorized but unissued Shares. - (b) The aggregate number of Shares reserved for issuance under this Plan, or any other plan or agreement of the Corporation, shall not exceed ten percent (10%) of the total number of issued and outstanding Shares (calculated on a non-diluted basis). - (c) If any Option granted under this Plan shall expire or terminate for any reason without having been exercised in full, any unpurchased Shares to which such Option relates shall be available for the purposes of the granting of Options under this Plan. - (d) Pursuant to the Plan, no Options shall be granted that would result in Insiders receiving, within a 12-month period, Options exceeding 10% of the total number of issued and outstanding Shares (calculated on a non-diluted basis).
+- (a) Subject to Section 16 below, the securities that may be acquired by Participants under this Plan shall consist of authorized but unissued Shares. - (b) The maximum aggregate number of Shares issuable pursuant to all Security Based

+Compensation Plans (including this Plan) must not exceed 10 percent (10%) of the total number of issued and outstanding Shares (calculated on a non-diluted basis) as at the date of grant or issuance of any Security Based Compensation under any of such Security Based Compensation Plans (including Options under this Plan).

+- (c) If any Option granted or issued under this Plan shall expire or terminate for any reason without having been exercised in full, any unpurchased Shares to which such Option relates shall be available for the purposes of the granting or issuance of Options under this Plan. - (d) Pursuant to the Plan, no Options shall be granted or issued that would entitle Insiders (as a group) to receive, within any 12-month period, Options to acquire Common Shares issuable pursuant to all Security Based Compensation Plans (including Options under this Plan) exceeding 10% of the total number of issued and outstanding Shares (calculated as at the date any Security Based Compensation is granted or issued to any Insider and on a non-diluted basis) unless the Corporation obtains disinterested shareholder approval. - (e) Further, the maximum aggregate number of Shares that are issuable pursuant to all Security Based Compensation Plans (including Options under this Plan) granted or issued to Insiders (as a group) must not exceed ten percent (10%) of the total number of issued and outstanding Shares at any point in time (calculated on a non-diluted basis), unless the Corporation obtains disinterested shareholder approval.